rjodinchr/ninja-to-soong/README.md

 Each project in the `tests` folder contains the following files:
  * `Android.bp`: the reference file to generate
  * `checkout.sh`: a script to checkout the repository in the CI
+ * `gen-ninja.sh`: a script to generate `Ninja` files

+ Modification to `checkout.sh` & `gen-ninja.sh` trigger the generation of `Ninja` files in the CI, otherwise it uses the cached files from a previous CI run.

 If you want more information take a look at the [github action script](.github/workflows/presubmit.yml)